Grand jury issues subpoenas in Bolton book investigation related to handling of classified information

 In a June court hearing, Deputy Assistant Attorney General David M. Morrell acknowledged to the judge that he knew of no precedent in which high-level officials intervened in classification reviews.

-O’Brien tapped another new appointee, Michael Ellis — a former aide to Rep. Devin Nunes (R-Calif.) and the National Security Council’s senior director for intelligence — to conduct the additional review.
-Ellis was not officially trained on his classification authority until the day after he completed the Bolton manuscript review, the government acknowledged.
+O’Brien tapped another new appointee, Michael Ellis — a former aide to Rep. Devin Nunes (R-Calif.) — to conduct the additional review.
+Ellis, the National Security Council’s senior director for intelligence, was not officially trained on his classification authority until the day after he completed the Bolton manuscript review, the government acknowledged.

 However irregular the re-review, Morrell said, it was “entirely appropriate” given “an extraordinary set of facts” — a former national security adviser detailing ongoing policy matters during the same administration in which he served.